Let’s face it - not everyone enjoys learning a new skill by staring at a large screen.

 However, blended learning and LMS may remedy this.
 Interactive learning increases engagement and knowledge retention.
 Also, you can refresh learners’ memories with quizzes!

 To clarify, LMS software hosts a range of learning content, including video, interactive courses, and documents.
-Moreover, you can build your own courses, or pick from the huge selection of pre-made training packages by content vendors.
+Furthermore, you can build your own courses, or pick from the huge selection of pre-made training packages by content vendors.

 Training packages arrive in various embedding strategies, such as ‘Tin Can’ and Shareable Content Object Reference Model (SCORM).